Morocco raises $3 billion with three-part bonds

-DUBAI, Dec 9 (Reuters) - Morocco has raised $3 billion in a triple-tranche bond sale, a document showed on Wednesday, as it seeks to bolster state finances hit by the coronavirus pandemic.
+DUBAI, Dec 9 (Reuters) - Morocco has raised $3 billion in a triple-tranche bond sale, it said on Wednesday, as it seeks to bolster state finances hit by the coronavirus pandemic.

 The government sold bonds with maturities of seven, 12 and 30 years, raising $750 million, $1 billion and $1.25 billion from each tranche respectively, according to a document issued by one of the banks leading the deal and reviewed by Reuters.